prototypefund/Digital_Bargeld-docs/api-mint.rst

   :<json date refund_deadline: date until which the merchant can issue a refund to the customer via the mint (can be zero if refunds are not allowed)
   :<json base32 coin_sig: the EdDSA signature_ (binary-only) made with purpose `TALER_SIGNATURE_WALLET_COIN_DEPOSIT` made by the customer with the coin's private key.

-  The deposit operation succeeds if the coin is valid for making a deposit and has enough residual value that has not already been deposited, refreshed or locked.
+  The deposit operation succeeds if the coin is valid for making a deposit and has enough residual value that has not already been deposited or melted.

   **Success response: OK**